scottjacksonx/mobile-dl/README.md

 #mobile-dl

-mobile-dl is kinda like [Instapaper](http://instapaper.com) for media other than text.
+mobile-dl is a roll-your-own [Instapaper](http://instapaper.com) for rich media.

 So you're out and about and you see on your iPhone (maybe on Twitter, maybe somewhere on the internet) that someone made a video you want to watch.
 You can't watch it right now, but you want to save it for later.